plumsky/bevy_new_third_person/README.md

 - [x] experimental sound with [bevy_seedling] based on Firewheel audio engine (which will probably replace bevy_audio), with **highly** experimental audio stutter fix for web
 - [x] consistent Esc back navigation in gameplay and menu via stacked modals (kudos for the idea to skyemakesgames)
 - [x] serialize and save settings
-- [x] audio, video and keys rebind tabs in settings
+- [x] audio, video and keys rebind tabs in settings (currently not really working)
 - [x] easy drop in scene integration using awesome [skein] with a simple scene

 ### TODOs (prioritized)
-- [ ] Jump with timer(tricky with tnua jump in air counter)
 - [ ] custom font replace example using pre-loaded font
 - [ ] sky background instead of just void lol
 - [ ] Movement sfx: jump, dash, sprint
-- [ ] implement different music states(idle, battle, movement)
 - [ ] add basic mood change per zone
+- [ ] implement different music states(exploration, combat, dramatic)
 - [ ] spatial audio demo: boombox emitting background music
+- [ ] Jump with timer(tricky with tnua jump in air counter)
+- [ ] small door/portal demo
 - [ ] split screen for coop
 - [ ] vault on objects if they are reachable
 - [ ] climbing
-- [ ] small door/portal demo
 - [ ] do not rotate player on aim(silly bug, check it out - release aim looking to the floor)
 - [ ] basic fighting: punch, kick, take weapon
+- [ ] weapon select wheel
 - [ ] bow
 - [ ] rifle